-A number of contingent liabilities are disclosed in the Statement of Accounts (Note 43).
+In addition to provisions, a number of contingent liabilities are disclosed in the Statement of Accounts (Note 43).
 No financial provisions have been made for these as they are in relation to events where the Council has little influence or control over, uncertainty whether they will actually happen, whether there will be any financial impact and if so, how much.
-However, where applicable, the Council have taken a prudent approach and put funds aside within reserves to deal with two of the issues disclosed, as noted below.
+However, where appropriate, the Council have taken a prudent approach and put funds aside within reserves.